luansimoes/edopi/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-EDO`pi` - A Python Library for Group-Theoretic Microtonal Music Structures
+EDO:math:`pi` - A Python Library for Group-Theoretic Microtonal Music Structures
 ==========================================================================

 `Source Code <https://github.com/luansimoes/edopi>`_ |